Hyppo-X: A Scalable Exploratory Framework for Analyzing Complex Phenomics Data: Introduction

-{\bf Topological Object Exploration:} While topological representations offer a compact way to represent and explore the data, the process of navigation and hypothesis extraction is an unexplored problem---one that is nontrivial with no current solutions.
-In this paper, we formulate this problem formally as one of identifying \emph{maximal interesting paths} in a topological object.
-This novel formulation and a related algorithm allows our approach to systematically identify and evaluate potentially interesting features in topological representations.
+While topological representations offer a compact way to represent and explore the data, the problem of how to navigate such representations in order to glean hypothesis information is still unexplored.
+In this paper, we formulate this problem formally as identifying a) \emph{interesting flares} and b) \emph{interesting paths}.
+The features we target encapsulate different properties of the data, as detailed below.

-{\bf Experimental Results:} To demonstrate its effectiveness, we conducted a thorough experimental evaluation of our topological exploratory approach on a real-world maize data set, which contains environmental and phenotypic observations for two genotypes in two geographic locations (Kansas (KS) and Nebraska (NE)), over a period of 100 days---for a total of 400 ``points''.
-Our automated approach generates the topological object that clearly separates the genotypes of both locations.
-In fact, the interesting paths of the topological object identified by our method demonstrates the ability to: (i) identify the developmental and environmental stages of separation between the two genotypes, and between the two locations; and (ii) identify subtle variations in the behavior of individuals (or groups) within the subpopulations defined by genotypes and locations.
-Note that these findings are achieved in an entirely \emph{unsupervised} manner by our approach.
+{\bf Interesting flares:} Flares show how a subset of points (i.e., subpopulation) branches into smaller subpopulations when exposed to certain environmental stimuli---e.g., a set of plant individuals (or varieties) that shows divergent behavior in their growth characteristics when one of the environmental parameters (say, temperature) crosses a certain value.
+Identifying such flares could help us identify subpopulations of interest and track their behavioral evolution at a finer granularity of the population.

+{\bf Interesting paths:} A \emph{path}, on the other hand, highlights a trail of point clusters along which a ``performance'' variable increases (or decreases).
+In other words, a path can reveal different subpopulations that are prevalent in different performance intervals.
+This can in turn help us contrast different population subtypes or subsets by their performance under different environmental conditions.
+An illustrative example highlighting this feature is shown in \figurename~\ref{fig:fig_2D_path}.

+We first define these features formally, and then present algorithms to extract them from the topological objects constructed.
+For ranking purposes, we define a notion of interestingness.